DMuszynski/design-patterns/factory-method/README.md

 <h2>Program example</h2>
-The following program is an implementation factory method pattern used for the production of modern and Victorian furniture (chair, sofa and table).
+The following program is an implementation factory method pattern used for the production of modern and Victorian furniture (chair, sofa and table).a